 - … while The Prodigy included the mirrors in the video for Invaders Must Die.

-If you visit any of the sound mirrors, do add your photographs to the Sound Mirrors pool at Flickr.
+If you visit any of the sound mirrors, you can add your photographs to the Sound Mirrors pool at Flickr.